 The equivalent of the "equation of state", w(z), for the timescape model is plotted in Fig. 2.
 The fact that w(z) is undefined at a particular redshift and changes sign through $\pm \infty$ simply reflects the fact that in (10) we are dividing by a quantity which goes to zero for the timescape model, even though the underlying curve of Fig. 1 is smooth.
 Since one is not dealing with a dark energy fluid in the present case, w(z) simply has no physical meaning.
-Nonetheless, phenomenologically the results do agree with the usual inferences about w for fits of standard dark energy cosmologies to SneIa data.
-For the canonical model of Fig. 2(a) one finds that the average value of $w(z) \simeq -1$ on the range $z \leq 0.7$ , while the average value of w(z) < -1 if the range of redshifts is extended to higher values.
-The fact that w(z) is a different sign to the dark energy case for z > 2 is another way of viewing our statement above that the redshift range $2 \leq z \leq 6$ is optimal for discriminating model differences.
+Nonetheless, phenomenologically the results do agree with the usual inferences about w(z) for fits of standard dark energy cosmologies to SneIa data.
+For the canonical model of Fig. 2(a) one finds that the average value of $w(z) \simeq -1$ on the range $z \lesssim 0.7$, while the average value of w(z) < -1 if the range of redshifts is extended to higher values.
+The w = -1 "phantom divide" is crossed at $z \simeq 0.46$ for $f{v0} \simeq 0.76$.
+One recent study [17] finds mild 95% evidence for an equation of state that crosses the phantom divide from w > -1 to w < -1 in the range 0.25 < z < 0.75 in accord with the timescape expectation.
+By contrast, another study [18] at redshifts z < 1 draws different conclusions about dynamical dark energy, but for the given uncertainties in w(z) the data is consistent with Fig. 1(a) as well as with a cosmological constant [1].

+The fact that w(z) is a different sign to the dark energy case for z > 2 is another way of viewing our statement above that the redshift range $2 \lesssim z \lesssim 6$ may be optimal for discriminating model differences.